 Remember, if you feel thirsty, you are already dehydrated; try to avoid getting to that point to ensure you are keeping your water levels topped up sufficiently.

 Stay Hydrated All Year Round

 It is not sufficient to have a big glass of water before a lesson or performance and expect that glass to hydrate you effectively.
 When we drink water, it has to hydrate our whole body (which is made up of up to 60% water!), and will firstly go to hydrate our vital organs to make sure that we stay alive.
 Your larynx, the organ in your throat that contains your vocal cords, is not a ‘vital organ’, and therefore will not be getting that glass of water delivered directly to it.
 It can take a really long time for that glass of water to reach your vocal folds, if ever!
 By drinking enough water consistently throughout the day, week, month and year, you can rest assured that your vocal muscles will be receiving the hydration they need.

-If you would like a clearer idea of what I mean by terms like 'vocal folds' and 'larynx', watch this short video that shows actual vocal cords in action while singing!
+If you would like a clearer idea of what I mean by terms like ‘vocal cords’ and ‘larynx’, watch this short video that shows actual vocal cords in action!

 Check Your Diet, Habits & Environment

 There are other factors that can play a significant role in how hydrated we are and how effectively the water we drink will hydrate us.
 Incorporating foods high in water (cucumber, watermelon, spinach, strawberries… there’s loads!) regularly in your diet can easily up your daily water intake.
 Putting these foods into your water bottle can also switch up your water taste and get the additional, nutritional benefits too!
 (Maybe not spinach water though… eww).

 Alcoholic drinks are actually the only kind that don’t count towards your daily fluid intake!